Deluxo/gotwitch/README.md

     --username=USERNAME        twitch.tv channel
-    --access-token="generate"  a generated access token provided by twitch.tv --player=PLAYER            video player to use for stream watching by default --padding=25               padding to use for column width in output
+    --access-token="generate"  a generated access token provided by twitch.tv --player=PLAYER            video player to use for stream watching by default
 ```